-Continuing our tradition as the originator of MRI, we remain committed to maintaining our position as the leading innovator of the industry through investing in research and development.
 In fiscal 2018 we continued our investment in the development of our new MRI scanners, together with software and upgrades, with an investment of \$1,755,747 in research and development, none of which was capitalized, as compared to \$1,480,670, none of which was capitalized, in fiscal 2017.
-The research and development expenses were approximately 17.8% of revenues attributable to our medical equipment segment and 2.1% of total revenues in 2018, and 13.21% of medical equipment segment revenues and 1.9% of total revenues in fiscal 2017.
-This represented a 18.6% decrease in research and development expenditures in fiscal 2018 as compared to fiscal 2017.
+The research and development expenditures were approximately 17.8% of revenues attributable to our medical equipment segment and 2.1% of total revenues in 2018, and 13.2% of medical equipment segment revenues and 1.9% of total revenues in fiscal 2017.
+This represented a 18.6% increase in research and development expenditures in fiscal 2018 as compared to fiscal 2017.